Atom Zombie Smasher

 Sound 9

-Atom Zombie Smasher is one of those games that look deceptively simple, but once you start playing the hours just fly by.
-It’s got a lot of replay value and while the visuals are very basic they convey the sense of urgency and excitement very clearly.
-All in all a game that should be added to your collection without hesitation.
+Atom Zombie Smasher is one of those games that look deceptively simple, but once you start playing, the hours fly by.
+It’s got a lot of replay value, and while the visuals are very basic, they convey the sense of urgency and excitement very clearly.
+All in all, it is a game that should be added to your collection without hesitation.

-Graphics: As basic as you can get, but still very stylish in its own way.
+Graphics: The visuals are as basic as you can get but still very stylish in their own way.

-Sound: The wacky music somehow fits the game perfectly.
-Good sound effects as well
+Sound: The wacky music somehow fits the game perfectly, and the sound effects are good, too

 Summary 9.0 Outstanding